News & Analysis

 Become an exclusive industry or jurisdiction contributor on Market Insight for IAM.Contact Us

-The IP Court’s most recent ruling emphasises the importance of granting a PI before the release of a Gx product, to prevent incurable price cuts against pharmaceutical patents.
+The IP Court’s most recent ruling emphasises the importance of granting a precautionary injunction before the release of a Gx product, to prevent incurable price cuts against pharmaceutical patents.

 19 JANUARY 2022Turkish court issues preliminary injunction to prevent infringement of pharmaceutical products